 For Fall 2021, SASS is here to help you, regardless of your year or program.
 Our FAQs page is one place to start, or you might explore content in the tabs at the top of this page.
 Welcome to SASS!

 SASS is here to help you be successful with study habits, note-taking skills, essay, report, and dissertation writing, time management, math problem-solving, and more.
 Students can start with our online resources, which are available 24/7 on our website and cover a variety of topics related to writing and academic skills.
 Students can also book individualized 1:1 appointments with professional writing consultants, English-as-additional-language consultants, and academic skills specialists.
 Currently, these appointments are online using an integrated tool in our online booking system.
 Find out more about booking an appointment here.

 Yes!
-SASS offers 1:1 support for writing, academic skills, and English as an additional language support.
-Currently, these appointments are online using an integrated tool in our online booking system.
+SASS offers 1:1 support for writing, academic skills, and English as an additional language skills.
+Currently, these appointments are offered online using an integrated tool in our online booking system.
 Find out more about booking an appointment here.
 If you prefer, you can book an appointment by phone (613-533-6315).
-(Please note that there are a limited number of appointments offered in July and August).

 SASS will continue to offer our 1:1 services online for the fall term.
-Please check our website for the most up-to-date information about our services and programs, and stay informed generally with the Queen’s University COVID-19 Information page.
+Please check our website for the most up-to-date information about our services and programs, and stay informed generally with the Queen’s University Safe Return information page.
 If you have questions about online appointments, please email email@example.com.

 - Our popular Write Nights program, where students learn about and practice English academic writing, will be on Zoom this fall.